Kuwait Air Force: New combat fighters

 On September 12, 2015, the Eurofighter consortium revealed that the Eurofighter Typhoon had been selected by Kuwait to update its fleet with 28 new fighter jets.
 In September 2016, it was also announced that the sale of up to 40 Boeing F/A-18E/F Super Hornet had been submitted to the US Congress for approval.

 A deal for 40 planes valued at $10.1 billion (USD) was signed off in November 2016.
 It seems there is closed order for 28 Boeing F/A-18E/F Super Hornets to Kuwait, with an option of up to 12 more.

 New ISR fleet

 On 21 February 2018, the US State Department approved a possible sale to Kuwait of four King Air 350ER Intelligence, Surveillance, and Reconnaissance (ISR) aircraft, which is a priority for the Kuwaiti Air Force to establish its first dedicated airborne ISR fleet in its expansion and modernization efforts.

+2026 Iran war

+During the 2026 Iranian missile strikes in Kuwait, a Kuwaiti F/A-18 shot down three American F-15E's in a case of friendly fire.
+All six pilots ejected and survived.